 Glenbrook is the first village you will see as you arrive in the picturesque Blue Mountains.
-As we arrive you will spend time meeting locals and enjoying a nice morning coffee at our cost from any of our participating cafes.

 When the original explorers Blaxland, Wentworth and Lawson carved their way through the Blue Mountains they first rested in Glenbrook.
 The suburb takes its name from Glenbrook Creek, which is on the southern side of the village and must be crossed to enter the Blue Mountains National Park.